 Welcome to the Department of Social Work at Marshall University.
-We are a leading regional provider of social work education and our graduates can earn a BSW (Bachelor of Social Work) degree and beginning in fall 2016, a MSW (Master of Social Work) degree.
+We are a leading regional provider of social work education and our graduates can earn a BSW (Bachelor of Social Work) degree or a MSW (Master of Social Work) degree.
 Located in a major university setting in southern West Virginia, we have access to resources to provide students with quality community-based social work experiences.

 Social work is an exciting, rewarding, and fast-growing profession that is in high demand.
 With contemporary social issues such as child abuse, homelessness, racism, discrimination against people of color and income levels, AIDS, poverty, aging, teenage pregnancy, substance abuse, violence against women, and juvenile delinquency, there has never been a more important need for social workers.

 Graduates from the Marshall University Department of Social Work have an excellent track record in finding employment in the social work field.
 Alumni work in hospitals, mental health centers, shelters for battered women, and numerous other human service agencies.
 There continues to be a growing need for social workers in the Tri-State area and nationwide.
-The BSW degree is the entry level into the profession.
+The BSW degree is the entry level edge into the profession.
+Our MSW degree provides advanced education with a specialization in behavioral health.

-If you are considering Marshall University for your educational needs, please feel free to contact the Office of Student Services in the College of Health Professions or the BSW Program Director, Professor Jo Dee Gottlieb, with any questions that you might have.
+If you are considering Marshall University for your educational needs, please feel free to contact the Office of Student Services in the College of Health Professions or the BSW Program Director, Professor Jo Dee Gottlieb or the MSW program director, Dr. Peggy Harman, with any questions that you might have.
 We look forward to hearing from you.

 If you are already a student with us at Marshall University, enjoy your course of study and don’t forget to take advantage of the many diverse experiences of campus life and West Virginia.
-If you have any ideas, questions, or concerns, please contact our BSW program director for more information.
-The BSW is nationally accredited by the Council on Social Work Education.
-Financial assistance available to qualified students.
+If you have any ideas, questions, or concerns, please contact our program directors for more information.
+The BSW and MSW programs are nationally accredited by the Council on Social Work Education.
+Financial assistance is available to qualified students.

 Council on Social Work Education